tbela99/gzip/docs/csp.md

 - Report Only: CSP settings are not enforced but any violation is sent to the url configured with _Report URL_ setting
 - Enforce: apply the CSP settings

+### Upgrade-Insecure-Requests

+Force HTTP to HTTPS redirection.
+Enabling this will break your website if you are not using HTTPS

 ## Report URL

 CSP violation reports are sent to this url